-Determine whether each function is one-to-one, onto, both, or neither.
+Determine whether each function is one-to-one, onto, both, or neither for the given codomain.

-f(x)

-The codomain is all real numbers.
+f(x), where the codomain is all real numbers

-The graph indicates that the domain is all real numbers and the range is all positive real numbers.
+The graph indicates that the domain is all real numbers, and the range is all positive real numbers.